code-with-amitk/Code-examples/Languages/Programming_Languages/c++/C++11_14_17_20/c++17/guranteed_copy_elision/README.md

   - [Example](#ex)

 <a name=ce></a>
-## Copy Elision
+## Copy Elision / Copy omission
-- Compiler optimisation technique that eliminates unnecessary copying of objects.
+- Compiler optimization technique that eliminates unnecessary copying of objects.
+Now a days, almost every compiler uses it.
 - This mandatory omitting copy and move constructor by compiler even user asked to perform copy/move operation because copy/move creates unnecessary temporary objects.
 - **How it works?**
   - The objects are constructed directly into the storage where they would otherwise be copied/moved to.